 The price I was quoted and the price we paid for the break suddenly became seriously good value.
-We had such a positive experience that we’ve booked a return trip. on for anyone in Ireland.
-Were kids like our kids.
-I would highly recommend the Skellig Hotel in Dingle.
+We had such a positive experience that we’ve booked a return trip.
+For anyone in Ireland with kids like our kids, I would highly recommend the Skellig Hotel in Dingle.

 Here’s the lesson.
 They never convened the value when we first engaged.
 If I hadn’t been a bit desperate to get a result, I would never experience their service the way I did.
 They did not showcase the full experience.

 Now that I’ve experienced it, I love it, I want more.
 But it was a close thing.